dongitran/Sequential-CI/README.md

 ## Usage Instructions

 ### Running Tests
 To execute specific processes/tests, use the Telegram bot provided within this repository.
-Employ the following commands:
+Employ the following commands:🛸

-- 🏃‍♂️ `/run:name-of-process`: Executes the specified process.
+- 🏃‍♂️ `/run:(name or id of process)`: Executes the specified process.
+- ⏩ `/runall`: Runs all processes.
 - 📋 `/list`: Lists available processes.
-- ⏩ `/runall`: Runs all processes.
+- 📦 `/clone:(id of process)`: Clone the process
+- ❌ `/delete:(id of process)`: Delete the process
 - ℹ️ `/help`: Displays available commands and their usage.

 ### Understanding the Configuration